Plaza de Toros de La Merced: 1902 bullring

 Today's Merced bullring is a revived version of one that has long been standing at this same site.
 The complex covers a land area of some twelve thousand square metres, with the main building in the shape of a 48-sided regular polygon (a "tetracontakaioctagon").
 It stands on the site where, until the 1890s, there was a wooden, two-storey bullring with seating for some 6,000 bullfight-goers and a bullfighting ground (ruedo) 45 m across, but the desire for a more up-to-date structure swept this old bullring away.

 Leading the drive for a more modern bullring – earlier ones in Huelva had always been wooden – was Claudio Saavedra Navarro, the president of the administrative council of the Plaza de Toros Corporation, and indeed, La Merced was Huelva's first bullring built out of manufactured building materials.
 The project's foreseen cost was 150,000 pesetas.

-It was built of ordinary brick with neat brick cornicing.
-So many bricks were needed for the new bullring that the city's brickkilns could not keep up with the demand.
-Furthermore, it had a solid foundation made of hydraulic concrete.
-The architect was able to take great advantage of said material, both for decoration and for the building's attractive look.
-The ring's whole outward appearance is very graceful and at all times lively and pleasant, as are the bullfighting ground's proportions within, neither so small that they shrink the bullfights, nor so great that they are lost.
-The bullfighting ground measures 50 m across, and the callejón (the passage just outside the ground, a refuge for bullfighters and others) is 1.8 m wide.
-Behind the callejón is a barrier row with a narrow passage with a breadth of 70 cm, and after that comes the seating, with fourteen rows and nine broad entrances, distributed with great proportional precision.
-A wide, aesthetically pleasing staircase affords access to the thirty-six seating boxes up above, sheltered by an elegant balcony and designed for great comfort, and foremost among them all is the cantilevered presidential box (for the presiding official at the bullfight), which has three times the usual seating box capacity.